VikkyToken (VIKKY) Price Tops $0.0000

-VikkyToken (CURRENCY:VIKKY) traded 1.4% higher against the US dollar during the 1 day period ending at 10:00 AM Eastern on December 26th.
-In the last week, VikkyToken has traded up 2% against the US dollar.
-VikkyToken has a market cap of $5,311.00 and approximately $14,430.00 worth of VikkyToken was traded on exchanges in the last 24 hours.
-One VikkyToken token can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges including LATOKEN, Hotbit, Mercatox and IDEX.
+VikkyToken (CURRENCY:VIKKY) traded 9.2% lower against the U.S. dollar during the one day period ending at 8:00 AM Eastern on January 2nd.
+During the last week, VikkyToken has traded 8.3% lower against the U.S. dollar.
+VikkyToken has a total market cap of $4,854.00 and approximately $13,900.00 worth of VikkyToken was traded on exchanges in the last day.
+One VikkyToken token can currently be purchased for $0.0000 or 0.00000000 BTC on popular exchanges including IDEX, LATOKEN, Mercatox and Hotbit.

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.